 When the population growth shown graphically it is reinforces the steady growth of the city.
-The North Central Council Texas of Governments (NCTCOG) is regional the planning organization tracks that development trends and makes population, land use, and traffic projections for the Their numbers are future. calculated from a complex development matrix of factors for the entire region
+The North Central Texas Council of Governments (NCTCOG) is regional the planning organization tracks that development trends and makes population, land use, and traffic projections for the future.
+Their numbers are calculated from a complex development matrix of factors for the entire region